 Chris Grabenstein is the New York Times bestselling author of the Lemoncelloseries, the Wonderland series, the award-winning Haunted Mystery series, The Island of Dr. Libris, and many others.

 Grabenstein shared his journey to becoming an author with the students, which started when he won his first writing award in fifth grade.
 “She (his teacher) told me I would make a living as a writer one day,” Grabenstein told the students.
 “She was right.
 So, I can tell you guys that you need to listen to your teachers.”

 “Mr. Grabenstein worked hard to achieve his dream of becoming a writer,” said Carol Baggett, library-media specialist at Sango.
 “Children need to see that their goals and dreams can be accomplished with motivation and determination.
 He inspired them to read and write and have fun at the same time.
 Maybe one of our students will become the next Chris Grabenstein.
 I feel fortunate that we could partner with Downtown Kiwanis and the CMC Education Foundation to make this experience happen.
 Our students will always remember it.”

 “We feel it is vital to get children reading at an early age for a lot of reasons,” stated Hopson.
 “With our reading program, we will reach every single third-grade student in this community, and we hope to make great impacts on their lives.
 We couldn’t do this without the help of UPS, grants, an anonymous donor, and the CMC Education Foundation.
 Seeing how excited the students were today lets us know that we are doing right by them, and we hope to continue this for a long time to come.”

 Hi!
-My name is Rachel Wyatt and I am the new Library Media Specialist at West Creek Elementary.
+My name is Rachel Austin and I am the Library Media Specialist at West Creek Elementary.
 I look forward to getting to know you and your children throughout this school year.
 I am a lover of all things books and I hope to share that love with my students.